 Instil a love of reading for pleasure to improve children's literacy, education and life chances

-Activities» Recruit and train volunteers to visit children and families at home to help children learn to read and read for pleasure.
+Activities» Set up 5 new Doorstep Libraries to visit children and families at home to help approx. 350 children learn to read and read for pleasure.

-» Buy books and maintain a library; recruit more families to participate; to establish holiday activities to encourage consistent reading.
+» Buy books and maintain a library; recruit more volunteers to visit families and encourage participation.